Great Tibet Tour Logo GREAT TIBET TOUR ®

 Taking an overland tour from Kathmandu to Lhasa usually takes 3 to 4 days.
 You can first visit Kathmandu, the capital of Nepal, then cross the Himalayas, go along Friendship Highway and visit the top attractions of Tibet such as Mount Everest, Yamdroktso Lake, Potala Palace, Jokhang Temple, etc. >> See more about Kathmandu to Lhasa overland trip

 It is extremely important to you that your travel route includes proper acclimatization if you go overland from Kathmandu to Lhasa.
 Kathmandu is not high enough, at an elevation of only 1,350 meters.
-But you will get to Everest Base Camp at 5,200 meters in 3 days.
+But you will get to Everest Base Camp at 5,200 meters in 3 days if you go from Kathmandu to Lhasa.
 Therefore, there's a risk of altitude sickness.
-If you are concerned about this point, you may go on the overland tour from Lhasa to Kathmandu. >> See more about Lhasa to Kathmandu overland trip
+If you are concerned about this point, you may go on an overland tour from Lhasa to Kathmandu. >> See more about Lhasa to Kathmandu overland trip

 Related Documents

-However, if you plan to enter Tibet from Nepal, you must get a China Group Visa from the Chinese Embassy in Kathmandu.
+However, if you plan to enter Tibet from Nepal, you need to get a China Group Visa from the Chinese Embassy in Kathmandu.
 Even if you have a Chinese visa, it will be rendered invalid.
 To get a China group visa, you will need to a visa invitation letter issued by the Tibet Tourism Bureau.
 The Chinese Group Visa normally takes about 3 business days to obtain.
-Right now, a China group visa can only be issued for 4 participants.
+Right now, a China group visa can only be issued per 4 participants.
 If you are a solo traveler, you can't obtain it.

 Due to the China visa-free policy, you can now be exempt from China visa or China group visa till 31 Dec 2025.